 At Celebration Dog Training and Behavioral Solutions, we take care to provide our customers high quality services personalized for their unique needs.

 "Since each dog is unique, trainers need to be flexible with how they approach training.
 Training is not really a "one size fits all" profession.
 Thinking is required..."

 From the book Divine Canine written by the Monks of New Skete

-Because only a max. of five dogs are in each group, special attention is dedicated to each one.
+Because only six dogs are in each group, special attention is dedicated to each one.